 4.7.
 MPLS-TP and IP/MPLS Interworking considerations

-Since IP/MPLS is largely deployed in most SPs' networks, MPLS-TP and IP/MPLS interworking is a reality.
+Since IP/MPLS is largely deployed in most SPs' networks, MPLS-TP and IP/MPLS Interworking is inevitable if not a reality.
+However, Interworking discussion is out of the scope of this document, it is for further study.